 I accidentally selected S/U grading when registering.

 Can I change the grading option to letter grades?

 See How to Change a Grading Option.
 The deadline to fix this yourself on WebReg is usually in Week 2 of the same quarter as the class.
 It may differ in the summer.
 Do not delay; please fix it by this deadline.
 There is also a procedure for Weeks 3-4, but we do not know if it is likely to succeed.

-Petitions to Graduate Division to change the grading option later in the quarter (and to change the grade if it's after the quarter) are usually denied.
+Petitions to change the grading option later in the quarter (and to change the grade if it's after the quarter) are handled centrally on campus (not by the BISB program) and are usually denied.
 Inattentiveness to deadlines or rules, having to take an additional class to make up for it, etc., are not regarded as valid justifications.
 The only potential grounds for approval are situations beyond the student's control, such as technical problems with Tritonlink or a medical emergency, and it would have to be clearly shown and documented how this prevented the student from being able to follow campus procedures.
-If such circumstances truly apply in your situation, contact the Graduate Coordinator to discuss a petition to Graduate Division + EPC.
+If such circumstances truly apply in your situation, contact the Graduate Coordinator to discuss a petition to GEPA + EPC.
 Otherwise, do not pursue this, as it will be rejected and will delay resolution of the situation.